 The pattern lets you make the primary classes of your app more focused on their main jobs by extracting all other behaviors into a set of visitor classes.

 Use the pattern when a behavior makes sense only in some classes of a class hierarchy, but not in others.

 You can extract this behavior into a separate visitor class and implement only those visiting methods that accept objects of relevant classes, leaving the rest empty.

 How to Implement

-Create the Visitor interface and declare a "visiting" method for each concrete component class that exists in the program.
+Declare the visitor interface with a set of “visiting” methods, one per each concrete element class that exists in the program.

-For each new behavior, create a new Concrete Visitor class and implement all of the visiting methods.
+For each behavior that can’t be implemented inside the element hierarchy, create a new concrete visitor class and implement all of the visiting methods.

-The client will create visitor objects, and pass them into components via acceptance methods.
+The client must create visitor objects and pass them into elements via “acceptance” methods.

 Pros and Cons